List of Doom ports: Chocolate Doom

-Chocolate Doom is a source port for Windows, Linux, macOS, AmigaOS 4, MorphOS, and other modern operating systems that is designed to behave as closely as possible to the original DOS executable ("Vanilla Doom"), going as far as to duplicate bugs found in the DOS executable, even bugs that make the game crash.
-This involves more than just leaving the bugs in the source code.
-Several bugs present in the DOS version (for example, the sky bug in Doom II) were fixed in the released Doom source code, so these bugs were recreated for Chocolate Doom.
+Chocolate Doom is a source port for Windows, Linux, macOS, AmigaOS 4, MorphOS, and other modern operating systems that is designed to behave as closely as possible to the original DOS executables ("Vanilla Doom"), going so far as to duplicate bugs found in the DOS executables, including bugs that cause the game to crash.
+This involves more than just leaving existing bugs in the source code.
+Several bugs present in the DOS version (for example, the sky bug in Doom II) were fixed by the time the Doom source code was released in 1997, so these bugs were recreated for Chocolate Doom.
+Other bugs present in Vanilla Doom were dependent on, for example, details of how DOS handles memory, or hardware drivers, which modern operating systems handle much more gracefully; bugs of this sort were carefully replicated where it was safe and useful to do so.
+In general, saved game files, configuration files, and demo files created by Chocolate should work identically with Vanilla, and vice versa.
 The first version of Chocolate Doom was released on September 7, 2005.
-As it is designed to be as close as possible to the DOS executable, it has no new features and lacks high resolution support.
-It supports OPL3 music emulation, as well as the standard MIDI output on its host operating system.
-It is a popular test engine for level designers, and among players who prefer unmodified Doom.
-By default, it simulates the behavior of doom.exe version 1.9 running under Windows 98, although it will simulate the executables from The Ultimate Doom or Final Doom if it detects their respective IWADs.